zgfgNew/PlayIntegrityFork/README.md

 - Disable ZygiskNext
 - Reboot
 - Enable ZygiskNext

+### Failing DEVICE verdict (on custom kernel/custom ROM)

+- Check the kernel release string with command `adb shell uname -r` or `uname -r`
+- If it's on the [Known Banned Kernel List](https://xdaforums.com/t/module-play-integrity-fix-safetynet-fix.4607985/post-89308909) then inform your kernel developer/ROM maintainer to remove their branding for their next build
+- You may also try a different custom kernel, or go back to the default kernel for your ROM, if available/possible

 ### Play Protect/Store Certification and Google Wallet Tap To Pay Setup Security Requirements